OpenGraphAI/opengraph-ai/README.md

 OpenGraph AI is a developer toolchain for building agent-first systems over heterogeneous data. such as text, audio, image.

-It turns tables, text, images, audio, and video into semantic knowledge graphs for retrieval and reasoning, enabling structured understanding that AI agents can actually use.
+It turns data such as tables, text, images, audio, and video into semantic knowledge graphs for retrieval and reasoning, enabling structured understanding that AI agents can actually use.

 ## Why It Exists